Elliott White Springs: World War I service

 On 3 August 1918, while escorting Airco DH.9 bombers, Springs shot down three Fokker D.VII scouts in flames.
 On 22 August 1918 he attacked five Fokker DVIIs, shooting down one into a wood near Velu.
 He sent another enemy aircraft 'out of control'.
 On 22 August 1918 he engaged three Fokker DVIIs, and Springs claimed two shot down, with one 'out of control'.

 By 24 September 1918 Springs had claimed 10 victories destroyed, 2 shared destroyed and 4 driven down 'out of control'.
 He had shared three wins with such squadron mates as Lieutenants Henry Clay and Orville Ralston.
-Also about this time Springs rose to command the 148th as it and the 17th Aero Squadron joined the 4th Pursuit Group.
+Also about this time, Springs rose to command the 148th as it and the 17th Aero Squadron joined the 4th Pursuit Group.

+In 1927, Springs published War Birds: Diary of an unknown aviator, based on the diary of his friend, John McGavock Grider, and his own diaries and letters of the time.

 Return to civilian life

 Upon his return to the United States, Springs wrote numerous books, short stories, and articles.
 Many of these were about his experiences in combat aviation.
 The most notable of these was Warbirds: The Diary of an Unknown Aviator, which was found later to be the diary of John McGavock Grider a friend and comrade of his who did not survive the war.
 He was also known for carousing, habits he picked up overseas in the War.
 He toured speakeasies, drank heavily, chased women, and hosted all-night parties.
 He regularly visited friends "with a five-gallon jug and a strange woman."

 He also did some barnstorming after his return.
 On November 11, 1953, he appeared on an episode of I've Got a Secret.